Other / mixed grade configuration · Springdale, AR

 How many students attend Southwest Junior High School?

 Southwest Junior High School has 694 students enrolled.
-It is a other school in SPRINGDALE, AR.
+It is a public school in Springdale, AR.

 What is the student-teacher ratio at Southwest Junior High School?